 #21- More hydropower capacity was added across Asia than in any other region during 2019, with several countries bringing plants online2

 #22- In the US, Nearly 25,000 jobs are supported nationally by hydropower construction and upgrades, along with $1.4 billion in earnings, and nearly $3.3 billion in output3

 The facts show that the hydroelectric power industry notably contributes to national income in the United States.
-There’s a long list of professionals and specialists that are needed to keep the industry growing.
-Especially when you think of hydroelectric power's supply chain and the large scale industrial construction that occurs when building dams.
+One of the things you might not know about hydropower is the long list of professionals and specialists needed to keep the industry growing, especially when you think of hydroelectric power's supply chain and the large-scale industrial construction that occurs when building dams.

-The hydroelectric industry in the United States is a major employer of labour.
+The hydroelectric industry in the United States is a major employer of labor.
 It provides jobs in project development, design, manufacturing, installation, operations, maintenance, and so on.
 And these are only the jobs directly linked to the industry.
-There are many other related jobs unaccounted for, especially in supply and business services.
+Many other related jobs are unaccounted for, especially in supply and business services.

 #23- Hydropower provided 85% of cumulative U.S. renewable power generation between 1950-20153

 #24- By 2019, hydropower remains the dominant source of electricity supply in Canada, representing 61 percent of total electricity generation and 55 percent of total installed generation capacity1

 #25- By 2019, Hydropower remains the primary renewable resource in Africa with over 37 GW of installed capacity1

 Hydroelectricity is the primary large-scale renewable energy contributor in Africa.
 The continent continues to adopt other renewable sources such as solar and wind.
 However, we cannot find these sources at the same capacity as hydro.